Saloni-Oswal/aarvika/readme.md

 ## Overview

-Aarvika Physiotherapy Clinic is a modern, responsive web application for a physiotherapy practice.
-The application serves as a comprehensive digital presence for the clinic, featuring a landing page with multiple sections including services, team information, testimonials, appointment booking, and contact functionality.
-The system is built as a full-stack application with a React-based frontend and Express.js backend, designed to facilitate patient engagement and appointment management.
+Aarvika Physiotherapy Clinic is a modern, responsive single-page web application for a physiotherapy practice in Nashik, India.
+The site serves as the clinic's digital presence, presenting the doctor, services, patient testimonials, and clinic contact information, and letting visitors send a message through a contact form.
+The app is a frontend-only static site built with React and Vite, and is deployed to GitHub Pages.

 ## User Preferences